by Matt Slick

 Yes, Christianity is intolerant because its founder, Jesus, was intolerant.
 Christianity is intolerant of false gods and false gospels.
 Why is it so intolerant?
 Because it is shaped after Jesus.
-It is intolerant because there is a Hell and Jesus, who is God in flesh (John 1:1,14, Col. 2:9) and who died for our sins (1 Pet.
+It is intolerant because there is a hell and Jesus, who is God in flesh (John 1:1,14; Col. 2:9), who died for our sins (1 Pet.
 2:24), has made the only way to forgiveness a reality: through Him alone (John 14:6) and without Him comes damnation.

 Either it is all true or it is not.
 Either Jesus performed miracles or He did not.
 Either Jesus rose from the dead or He did not.
-Based solely and completely om whom Jesus is and what He did, Christianity is the truth, and by necessity all other religions that disagree with Jesus are wrong.
+Based solely and completely on who Jesus is and what He did, Christianity is the truth and by necessity all other religions that disagree with Jesus are wrong.